MikeBishop/dns-alt-svc/draft-sbn-dnsop-svcb-ech.md

 The Service Bindings framework {{!SVCB=I-D.ietf-dnsop-svcb-https}} allows server operators to publish a detailed description of their service in the Domain Name System {{!RFC1034}} using SVCB or HTTPS records.
 Each SVCB record describes a single "alternative endpoint", and contains a collection of "SvcParams" that can be extended with new kinds of information that may be of interest to a client.
 Clients can use the SvcParams to improve the privacy, security, and performance of their connection to this endpoint.

-This specification defines a new SvcParam to enable the use of Encrypted ClientHello {{!ECH=I-D.ietf-tls-esni}} in TLS-based protocols.
+This specification defines a new SvcParam to enable the use of TLS Encrypted ClientHello {{!ECH=I-D.ietf-tls-esni}} in TLS-based protocols.
 This SvcParam can be used in SVCB, HTTPS or any future SVCB-compatible DNS records, and is intended to serve as the primary bootstrap mechanism for ECH.

 # SvcParam for ECH configuration {#ech-param}